flzpfnove/flz-code/README.md

 3.7   TIMER

-3.7.1 (2.3 and above) Start the software execution timer
+3.7.1 (2.3 and above) Use TIMER-START to start the software execution timer

 4. CONSOLE COMMANDS (2.2 and above)